ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. This is a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd

+16. This is a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.